Menu

 CURRICULUM OVERVIEW

-The attached file is an overview of the curriculum for 24/25, split into individual subjects and topics.
+The attached file is an overview of the curriculum for 25/26, split into individual subjects and topics.
 This is a great resource to see the overall coverage.
 Below you can find out more about each of our amazing topics and access the knowledge organisers we use in school.

 AUTUMN TERM

-HISTORY - Invasion
+HISTORY - Through the Ages

-GEOGRAPHY - Interconnected World
+GEOGRAPHY - One Planet, Our World

-SCIENCE - Food and the Digestive System
+SCIENCE - Animal Nutrition and Skeletal System

 ART - Contrast and Complement